tpkelly/speechless/README.md

 - /sl.add \<voiceId\> \<textId\>: Enable a text channel as a no-voice text channel for a voice channel
 - /sl.remove \<voiceId\>: Remove the mapping on a voice channel
 - /sl.list: List out all current mappings in the current server
-- /sl.report: Send a DM to the creator of the bot about an issue or feedback
+- /sl.report \<message\>: Send a DM to the creator of the bot about an issue or feedback